Looming mass extinction could be biggest 'since the dinosaurs,' says WWF | DW | 29.12.2021

 One of the rarest big cats in the world, the Iberian lynx, saw a "successful comeback" in Spain and Portugal.
 In 2002, only 94 of the lynx were found.
 The population has grown more than tenfold, with the most recent count in 2020 showing over 1,100 are currently alive.

-The population of great bustards in Germany saw significant progress in 2021, with their population reaching its highest level in 40 years.
-Researchers counted 347 of the birds this year — compared to just 57 birds in 1997.
+The population of great bustards in Germany saw significant progress in 2021, with their population reaching the highest level in 40 years.
+Researchers counted 347 of the birds this year — compared with just 57 birds in 1997.

 The WWF also logged a success in efforts to conserve the Indian rhinoceros population in Nepal.
 As part of a cooperation with the government, stricter protection measures were implemented — which have helped the rhino's population grow by 16% since 2015.